eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 ### Analysis and Conclusion

 In this blog, we evaluate **EloqKV** and show its performance when data durability is strongly enforced.
-With reasonable hardware, **EloqKV** can sustain over 100,000 writes per second with acceptable latency.
-While this is lower than the pure in-memory cache performance highlighted in our [previous blog](/blog/2024/08/17/benchmark-single-node), it remains quite suitable for many real-world applications.
-In fact, when **EloqKV** is used as a durable data store, its performance is comparable to Redis in pure memory mode on similar hardware.
+On a plain low end server, **EloqKV** can easily sustain over 200,000 writes per second with acceptable latency.
+While this is lower than the pure in-memory cache performance highlighted in our [previous blog](/blog/2024/08/17/benchmark-single-node), it is still quite suitable for many real-world applications.
+Notice that this performance number is not much different from what a _single-process_ Redis server can achieve on the same hardware in pure memory mode.

 Additionally, we showcase **EloqKV**'s architectural advantage by scaling the LogService to enhance write throughput while maintaining resources used by the TxService.
 This capability is made possible by our revolutionary [Data Substrate](/blog/2024/08/11/data-substrate) architecture.
-Imaging scenarios where, despite high volume of updates, the total data volume can easily fit on a single server's memory. **EloqKV**'s full scalability is crucial to support such applications without wasting valuable resources.
+Considering a scenario where, despite high volume of updates, the total data volume can easily fit on a single server's memory (an example is high-frequency trading). **EloqKV**'s full scalability is crucial to support such applications without wasting valuable resources.